PolMine/cwbtools/cran-comments.md

 ## General remarks

-The dependency on the polmineR package has been dropped.
-As pointed out to me by Brian Ripley, polmineR was not used conditionally the orderly way.
-Removing the dependency altogether (using lower-level functions and alternative tests) was my preferred solution to reduce the number of dependencies.
+This release solves issues with the robustness of download mechanisms for corpora (function `corpus_install()`).
+An issue with the GermaParl package on Windows (see https://cran.r-project.org/web/checks/check_results_GermaParl.html) will disappear with this release.

 ## Test environments

 * local OS X install, R 4.0.2
-* Ubuntu 14.04 (on travis-ci), R 4.0.0
-* Windows/AppVeyor, R 4.0.2 Patched
+* GitHub Actions (Ubuntu 20.04 release and devel, macOS, Windows) R 4.0.4
-* win-builder (devel and release, R. 4.0.2)
+* win-builder (devel and release, R. 4.0.4)
 * Debian (docker image, R-devel)

 ## R CMD check results